Disclosure: This is a sponsored post.

 There are so many options these days for custom toothbrushes, including Minions, Batman, and Spiderman.
 Sometimes parents will even buy whole sets of toothbrushes as a reward for regular good brushing.

-Ask your kids what they would like on their toothbrush.
+Ask your kids what they would like on their toothbrushes.
 Let them have the final say.
 It’s always good to teach them how to make choices from a young age.

 Make sure to take a look at the video below to see one of my boy’s dental routine’s: